Fatimalbasha/arti402/README.md

 # arti402
-This repository contains my labs and assignments for the Machine Learning course, covering key concepts and practical implementations.
+This repository contains my labs and assignments for the Deep Learning course, covering key concepts and practical implementations.